-Suddenly, from somewhere deep within the parts of her brain that still functioned, you could see about ten thousand neurons fire off at once.
+suddenly, from somewhere deep within the parts of her brain that still functioned, you could see about ten thousand neurons fire off at once.
 "Yeah!" she said.
 "Yeah, that's it!
 Hang on."
 She crawled off her pad and started sifting through the trash, then produced a torn dime bag, which she handed to me.
 Sure enough, I could see the familiar eagle with the syringe clutched in its talons.
 It was The Stuff.
+"Depends.
+You really gonna buy us some food?" she asked hopefully.
+"You bet."
+I smiled and pocketed the empty packet.
 "You mind if I keep this?"
 I asked.